kiboschool/setup-guides/README.md

 Do not download these software tools from the App Store or from a webpage.
 Instead, follow these instructions to install them using the Terminal.
 While it is not as familiar, it will give you more control over your programming environment, and will allow you to manage your software versions more powerfully.

+## Questions

+**Do I have to pay for anything?**

-Note: All of these tools are available for free.
+No. All of these tools are available for free.
 If you are prompted to pay for any of these tools, you are probably installing the wrong tool.

-## Questions

 **What if I already have some of this software installed?**